jdblischak/smk-simple-slurm/examples/README.md

 * `time-string` - Specify the time as `"days-hours:minutes:seconds"`

-* `timeout` - Triggers a timeout error.
+* `timeout` - Trigger a timeout error.
 Snakemake requires the assistance of a custom script to `--cluster-status` to handle this error.
 Otherwise it just stalls indefinitely